So you want to plan the perfect Northern Patagonia travel itinerary and you’re not sure where to start?

 Circuito Chico

-Another must-do in Bariloche is to drive the Circuito Chico, literally ‘short circuit’.
+Another must-do Bariloche day tour is to drive the Circuito Chico, literally ‘short circuit’.
 If you’re not renting a car, you can do the same trip by bus!
 It’s such a beautiful route that I recommend experiencing it even if you only have 48 hours in Bariloche!

 This is a scenic drive that follows the shores of Lago Nahuel Huapi as you leave Bariloche heading northwest, and it then does a loop around various lakes before circling back towards Bariloche.